namdlefhtes/calculator/README.md

 line 252 of preEquals() works for 4 parts if last number is single digit.

 Maybe I should be storing each section of the equation as an individual object, then loop through at Equals..
 Go back and do Foundations part 5 (objects).

+2021-01-28

+somehow broke equals when trying to make it process MULTI DIGITs for last joined number.